edouardrolland/vscode_ros2_px4_workspace/README.md

 This template will assist you in setting up ROS2, PX4, and VSCode as your integrated development environment (IDE).

-The implementation of ROS2 and VSCode is based on the template provided in the [original GitHub Repository](https://github.com/athackst/vscode_ros2_workspace#readme).
-The following information provides details about the setup as well as how to use this template.
+The implementation of ROS2 and VSCode is based on the template provided in the [following GitHub Repository](https://github.com/athackst/vscode_ros2_workspace#readme).